gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 - the pull requests (introduced in GitLab 8.4)
 - the wiki pages (introduced in GitLab 8.4)

-It is not yet possible to import your labels and milestones.
+It is not yet possible to import your labels, milestones and cross-repository pull requests (those from forks).
 We are working on improving this in the near future.

 The importer page is visible when you [create a new project][new-project].
 Click on the **GitHub** link and you will be redirected to GitHub for